 Another big improvement is labor during the spring tillage season.
 For some crops, he feels this has been reduced by 75%, with a corresponding reduction of machinery wear and tear and fuel consumption.

 Rob continually refines his equipment and methods.
 His future plans involve purchasing a no-till drill so he can make fewer trips across the fields when planting cover crops; and working with richer cover crop mixtures which can improve the soil even more.
 He continues to read about research on reduced tillage with organic methods, goes to conferences and grower meetings, and participates with university and Extension research.
 Those interested in reduced tillage would be wise to begin on a small part of their acreage and work out any kinks before going whole hog.
 That said, Rob’s advice to farmers young and old, who are thinking of trying reduced tillage is: “Proceed post haste!
 Get on with it!”

-Brian Caldwell and Ryan Maher are Research/Extension Support Specialists with Cornell University in Ithaca, NY.
-They can be reached at firstname.lastname@example.org and email@example.com respectively.
+Brian Caldwell and Ryan Maher research reduced tillage for organic vegetable systems at Cornell University.
+For questions about this article, please contact Ryan Maher at firstname.lastname@example.org.
 To learn more about Rob and Jan’s Farm, visit http://goransonfarm.me/.

 Reduced tillage practices take many forms.
 This story is part of a series featuring organic vegetable growers that have adopted reduced tillage practices on the way to greater farm sustainability.
 Experienced growers at diverse scales are tackling weeds, managing rotations, and integrating cover crops while minimizing soil disturbance.
 Look for past and future SFQ issues to learn the practices that are helping these growers build better soils.
 Visit the Small Farms Reduced Tillage Project webpage or contact Ryan Maher of the Cornell SFP for more information on this project, email@example.com.